GowriPriyaSunkara/pSADE-GNR/Readme.md

 2. **VAE features** — a 15-dimensional variational-autoencoder representation.
 3. **GMVAE features** — a 15-dimensional Gaussian-mixture VAE representation.

 For each space, the project considers ordinary Euclidean graph construction and, where implemented, target-aware correlation-weighted graph construction.

-Correlation weights are computed from the training fold so that validation and test targets do not enter graph construction.
+## Implemented models

 | No. | Model | Representation | Graph distance | Propagation |
 |---:|---|---|---|---|